Fourth Grade Journey

 *It has been such an honor to connect with authors and "chat" about their novel, characters, and thoughts about the story.

-*This is the NINTH interview in which I'm calling Season #NINETEEN.
+*This is the TENTH interview in which I'm calling Season #NINETEEN.

-*Thank you to Lauren for being the Two Hundred Ninety-First author I've had the pleasure of interviewing.
+*Thank you to Allie for being the Two Hundred Ninety-Second author I've had the pleasure of interviewing.
 I truly appreciate it.

 What do you think is her most admirable quality?